AarambhDevHub/secret-frontend/README.md

 - Versioning of secrets
 - API key access for secure operations

-You can purchase the backend code [here](link-to-purchase) for **$150**.
+You can purchase the backend code [here](buymeacoffee.com/aarambhdevhub/e/315188) for **$50**.
 Your purchase will include documentation and support for integrating with the frontend.

 ## Installation